cauburtin/sochatbot/readme.md

 that should be it.

 ### running in the browser
-> Note: right now, there is a bug with the browser side right now, so won't work. fuck fetch.
+> Note: You must load the chat page over HTTPS, and not HTTP.
+HTTP is not supported.

 run `node build.js`. that would dump a userscript called "build.user.js" in the the `dest/` directory. copy paste it in the console or install as a userscript, whatever.
 Only Firefox Developer Edition latest supported.